PORTFOLIO OF RECENT WORK PRIOR TO STARTING MATTHEW THOMSON DESIGN

 Smithe and Richards Downtown Public Park

 While at DIALOG, Matthew led the multidisciplinary design team in developing an exciting new public park in the heart of a downtown Vancouver.
-Working closely with the Vancouver Park Board staff, the project team orchestrated a thorough public and stakeholder engagement process which shared 4 park concepts, culminating in over a thousand received surveyed responses with an enthusiastic 80% support for the preferred conceptual design option.
+Working closely with the Vancouver Park Board staff, the project team orchestrated a thorough public and stakeholder engagement process which shared 4 park concepts, and culminated in community support for the preferred conceptual design option.

 The Smithe and Richards Park design offers a variety of amenities and programmed areas, from a small cafe kiosk that activates a sunny events plaza at the south end of the park, to a destination play area in the centre of the Park.
 Bridging the entire park and providing unique vantage points to the activities below is a universally accessible elevated walkway with netted hammocks to allow hangout spots and potential for future installations to be suspended from below.
-There are also 7 'sky-frames' that create a dynamic ceiling to the urban park and a ever-transforming quality by way of public art or lighting installations curated by the city or future partners.
+There are also 5 'sky-frames' designed to hold public art or lighting installations curated by the city or future partners.

 The much anticipated Construction of the Park is expected to begin towards the end of the Summer of 2019

 As part of the multidisciplinary DIALOG team, Matthew contributed Urban and Landscape Design as well as graphic facilitation to help create the Vision and Master Plan for the Arbutus Greenway.